 One of Hong Kong’s best-known dai pai dong, Leaf Dessert on Elgin Street specialises in traditional Cantonese cuisine.
-The menu is only in Chinese, and the stall owners don’t speak English, so unless you know the local lingo you’ll have to point and hope for the best.
-Leaf Dessert is famous for desserts – order a serve of hot, glutinous rice balls topped with a sugar, coconut and sesame seeds.
+The menu is only in Chinese, and it's famous for desserts – order a serve of hot, glutinous rice balls topped with sugar, coconut and sesame seeds.
 For savoury starters, the cold green bean soup with seaweed and the beef brisket noodles are good too.

 2 Elgin Street, SOHO, Central

 Happy Valley’s Wong Nai Chung Cooked Food Centre

 At this seafood market you can buy fish, squid, scallops, clams or whatever catches your eye and the stall holders will wok-fry it and top it with garlic, spices and vegetables, for you to eat right there and then.

 Hop Yik Tai

 This street food restaurant earned a place in the Michelin Guide with its mouth-watering plates of cheong fun, a Cantonese dish of soft, smooth flat noodles wrapped around shrimp, beef or vegetables and topped with soy and sesame.

 It’s also a local favourite for Siu Mai, classic Chinese steamed dumplings.